carmencchow/cyclistic_casestudy/README.md

 <h2>2.
 Prepare</h2>

 <h3><b>Data Source</b></h3>
-We will look at 12 months of Cyclistic's publicly available historical ride data (August 2023 - July 2024), available at https://divvy-tripdata.s3.amazonaws.com/index.html .
-The anonymized trip data contains information such as bike type, station names and IDs, and their respective latitudes and longitudes.
-It is made available by Motivate International Inc at https://divvybikes.com/data-license-agreement.
-Additionally, we will use the City of Chicago's Data Portal, https://data.cityofchicago.org/Transportation/Divvy-Bicycle-Stations/bbyy-e7gq/data , to find stations names and IDs.
+We will look at 12 months of Cyclistic's publicly available historical ride data (August 2023 - July 2024), which is available at https://divvy-tripdata.s3.amazonaws.com/index.html .
+This anonymized trip data includes information such as bike type, station names, station IDs, station latitudes and station longitudes.
+It is made provided by Motivate International Inc. and available at https://divvybikes.com/data-license-agreement.
+Additionally, we will use the City of Chicago's Data Portal, available at https://data.cityofchicago.org/Transportation/Divvy-Bicycle-Stations/bbyy-e7gq/data to plot the locations of the most visited stations.

 <h3><b>Data Bias and Credibility.
 Does it ROCCC?</b></h3>
 <p><b>R</b>eliable - Yes, the dataset is public and unbiased.